coxcore/react-vac/README.md

 # react-vac (prototype)

 > This component is a debugging tool that helps you develop components without View(JSX).
-It provides an optimal solution for [VAC Pattern](./docs/VAC_PATTERN.md) type development.
+It provides an optimal solution for [VAC Pattern](#development-process-for-view-asset-component) development.

 ![vac pattern](./docs/readme_assets/vac_pattern_s1.png?raw=true)